expo/expo/docs/versions/unversioned/sdk/pedometer.md

 #### Returns

 - An EventSubscription object that you can call remove() on when you would like to unsubscribe the listener.

+## Standalone Applications
+You'll need to configure an Android OAuth client for your app on the Google Play console for it to work as a standalone application on the Android platform.
+See https://developers.google.com/fit/android/get-api-key